SWEG-2015EC-Batch/Coding-Geeks/ETS1399_15_Yeabsra_Yideg/Activity.md

+1.
-1.Problem Description
+Problem Description
 #To calculate BMI of a person we need to get the height and weight of a person then we can calculate his or her BMI by dividing the weight of a person by his or her height square.

 Problem analysis
 input: Height, weight
 output: BMI
 process:#Variable declaration(what and how?)
         #Read input(how?)
         #Compute BMI(how)
         #Display output

 design the program
 #Variable declaration(what and how?)
 float person_height,person_weight,person_BMI;
   #Read input(how?)
    cout<<"enter your height:";
    cin>>person_height;